marcusoftnet/jirachangelog/Project.md

 # 🧰 Jira Changelog CLI — Project Plan

+## Todos

+- Add export to prompt as default (not passing --output)
+- Add issuetype and status (and statuscateogry) to the changelog for filtering
+- Add more views for some example questions
+  - When was the first time an item entered status
+  - At date how many items were in a certain state
+- Add a few example prompts for users to use with AI

+---

+## Old Plan

 ## 🎯 Goal

 A lightweight **CLI tool** that downloads Jira issue changelogs for any JQL query, stores them locally in SQLite, and allows full SQL querying of historical data.